top of page

 The team enthusiastically welcomes Georgetown residents to come check them out, even if it's just to chat.
 "Come see the shop and just stroll in and say hi!
 We're super friendly.
 And if you have questions or a board or skis that are damaged, we'd be happy to help," said Rylie.

 The store is open 11 a.m.-7 p.m. on Monday, Thursday, Friday, and Saturday, and 11 a.m.-5 p.m. on Sunday.
-They're closed on Tuesday and Wednesday, but Rylie noted that they're happy to open by appointment on those days.
+They're closed on Tuesday and Wednesday, but Rylie noted that they're happy to open by appointment on those days if needed, just get in touch.

 Comments